NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/ROA_FIXTURES.md

 ## Load Your Fixtures

-In your terminal make sure you back in the main `rockproject` directory.
+In your terminal make sure you back in the main `rock-of-ages` _(or whatever you named your repo)_ directory.
 Then run the following commands to load that initial data into your database.

 ```sh
 python3 manage.py loaddata types rocks